sergiokopplin/indigo/_posts/2016-08-16-nintex-connected-workflows.markdown

 And since the workflows ran without problem when initiated from my account, I knew it had to be a permissions issue.

 I went down the rabbit hole researching several possible solutions, all listed below including the final solution that works like a charm.
+Scroll down to #6 if you want the tl;dr.

 #### Giving the user higher permissions